weakish/weakish.github.com/dive-into/make.md

 # Write Makefile Compatible with Both GNU `make` and BSD `make`

 BSD make is simple, but GNU make is more popular due to Linux's popularity.
-Thus I prefer to write Makefile compatible with both versions.
+Thus, I prefer to write Makefile compatible with both versions.

 ## Syntax